Rural and Minority Health Research Center

 - Investigate policies aimed at improving health and reducing barriers to care among rural and minoritized populations, especially persons experiencing poverty

 - Assess the resources available to, and barriers experienced by, rural and safety net health care providers

 - Promote the professional development of researchers and health care professionals to promote health equity

 - Facilitate cross-disciplinary collaborations between researchers and community partners wishing to bridge research and practice

 - Provide expert advice to national, state, and local governments and constituency groups to empower policy development and advocacy

-The Rural Health Research Centers are funded by the Federal Office of Rural Health Policy (FORHP).
-Currently, Centers are funded through a four-year cooperative agreement.
-This research Center has produced research products funded by FORHP during the following years.
+The Rural Health Research Centers and Policy Analysis Initiatives are funded by the Federal Office of Rural Health Policy (FORHP).
+These Centers are funded through multi-year cooperative agreements.
+This Center has produced research products funded by FORHP during the following years.